Ron Paul: Personal life

 Paul has been married to Carol (Carolyn) Wells since 1957.
 They met in 1952 when Wells asked Paul to be her escort to her 16th birthday party.
 They have five children, who were baptized Episcopalian: Ronald, Lori, Randal, Robert, and Joy.
 Paul's son Randal (Rand) is the junior United States senator from the state of Kentucky.
 Raised a Lutheran, Paul later became a Baptist.
 Since 1995, Carol Paul has published the Ron Paul Family Cookbook, a collection of recipes she and her friends contributed, and which was sold in part to support Ron Paul's political campaigns.
-His life and career is the subject of the 2012 film Ron Paul Uprising.
+His life and career are the subject of the 2012 film Ron Paul Uprising.
 Paul and his wife reside in Lake Jackson, Texas.

 On September 25, 2020, Paul was hospitalized after slurring his words while speaking during a livestream event.
 Paul later posted a photo of himself in a hospital bed to his Twitter page, along with the statement "I am doing fine.
 Thank you for your concern."
 In April 2021, following Paul's absence from his daily show, the Ron Paul Liberty Report, his co-host Daniel McAdams revealed Paul's daughter, Lori Pyeatt, had recently died.